 Rover (for walkers, sitters, boarders)

-The largest pet care marketplace.
-AI search engines frequently reference Rover profiles when answering walking, sitting, and boarding queries.
-Rover's 20% commission is steep, but the platform's domain authority makes it a valuable citation source even if you prefer direct bookings.
+The dominant pet care marketplace and the one AI search engines reference most for walking, sitting, and boarding queries.
+Rover's 20% commission is steep, but its domain authority makes it your single most valuable citation source, even if you prefer direct bookings.
+Treat Rover as the priority profile; the newer app competitors matter far less.

 Do this: Maintain an active profile with complete service descriptions, current rates, and recent photos.
 Bio should mention specific breeds you have experience with, certifications, and specializations (puppies, senior dogs, medical needs).
 Ask clients for detailed Rover reviews mentioning breed and service.